brunotrevizan/wex/README.md

 	+ `targetCurrency`: The target currency
 	+ `exchangeRate`: The exchange rate used
 	+ `result`: The result of the exchange (e.g. EUR 10.00)

-### GET /transactions

-Get all currency exchange transactions

-* Response:
-	+ A list of transactions, each containing:
-		- `id`: The ID of the transaction
-		- `description`: Short transaction description
-		- `transactionDate`: Date of transaction
-		- `originalAmount`: The amount of money exchanged
-		- `exchangeRate`: The exchange rate used
-		- `convertedAmount`: The result of the exchange